diegochavez/diegochavez/README.md

 ### Hi there welcome

-- I’m currently working at Sentinel.ai
+- I’m currently working at Fenergo.com
+- Working with Python every day
 - I’m currently learning Rust
 - I’m looking to collaborate in OpenSource